-While the Plan acknowledges the need for utility services, the Plan also seeks to ensure that any adverse effects on the environment are avoided, remedied or mitigated.
+While the Plan acknowledges the need for, and essential nature of, utility services, the Plan also seeks to ensure that any adverse effects on the environment are avoided, remedied or mitigated.
 In particular, the visual amenity of the islands is unique and the council wishes to ensure that any effects on these qualities are avoided or minimised.